arturwaquil/color2gray/README.md

 This implementation has a Command-Line Interface; there's a GUI version soon to be uploaded to [Júlia's GitHub account](https://github.com/juviolato/color2gray).

 ### Compile
-To compile this program, simply execute the comand ```$make``` to call Makefile.
+To compile this program, simply execute the command ```$make``` to call Makefile.
 This program depends on the OpenCV library.

 ### Authors
 * **Artur Waquil Campana**